 Compatibility: PC, PS4, Xbox One | Max Rotation: 1080 degrees | Force Feedback: Yes | Pedals Included: No | Buttons: 12 | Expandable: Yes

-Force feedback refers to a system which replicates real driving conditions; whatever they might be.
-This is usually achieved in a variety of ways such as motors or electronics systems within the wheelbase, and sim racing wheels will offer better or worse feedback depending on the system it uses specifically.
+Force feedback refers to a system that replicates real driving conditions, whatever they might be.
+This is usually achieved in a variety of ways such as motors or electronics systems within the wheelbase.
+Sim racing wheels will offer better or worse feedback depending on the system it uses specifically.

 In a very basic sense, direct drive is the more refined, sophisticated relative of force feedback.
 Almost everything is wirelessly transferred for instantaneous, realistic force feedback tested by real racing drivers to confirm the validity of how the car responds.

-So, this cutting-edge wheel offers direct drive and is endorsed by F1; the most recognizable and prestigious motorsport entity worldwide.
+This cutting-edge wheel offers direct drive and is endorsed by F1, the most recognizable and prestigious motorsport entity worldwide.
 In fact, a lot of Formula 1 drivers actually wanted to have sim racing rigs that they could use for training, and this was Fanatec’s solution!